-Sahyadri Hospital,Pune,is a leading institution for treatment of epilepsy, especially refractory epilepsy in adults and children.
-Treatment of refractory epilepsy requires a team of medical experts and technicians across various disciplines.
-Sahyadri has a very well-co-ordinated team, which is also one of the most experienced team of physicians, surgeons and technicians in the city.
-Sahyadri is the only hospital to offer complicated paediatric epilepsy surgery in Pune.
+Sahyadri Hospital, Pune, is a leading institution for treating epilepsy, especially refractory epilepsy in adults and children.
+Treating refractory epilepsy requires a team of medical experts and technicians across various disciplines.
+Sahyadri has a very well-coordinated team, one of the city’s most experienced teams of physicians, surgeons, and technicians.
+Sahyadri is the only hospital in Pune that offers complicated paediatric epilepsy surgery.

 Epilepsy is a condition that afflicts approximately one in every 200 persons in India.
-There are different types of epilepsy, and not everybody with epilepsy needs a surgery.
+There are different types of epilepsy, and not everybody with epilepsy needs surgery.
 Most cases of epilepsy respond to epilepsy medication (AEDs, i.e. antiepileptic drugs).
-Only 15 to 20% cases amongst children and about 30% cases in adults do not respond to treatment by medication.
+Only 15 to 20% of cases amongst children and about 30% of cases in adults do not respond to treatment by medication.
 They are categorised as cases of refractory epilepsy.
-Refractory literally means stubborn.
+Refractory means stubborn.
 These stubborn epilepsy cases are considered for surgical treatment.

-1. Primary generalized seizure
+- Primary generalised seizure

 2. Partial seizure.